linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 authors: ["Nathaniel Stickman"]
 ---

-Kubernetes, through efficient container orchestration, has invigorated how people think about managing application clusters.
-As a result, Kubernetes has become a widely used tool, with plenty of community support.
+Kubernetes, through efficient container orchestration, has helped define how people think about managing application clusters.
+As a result, Kubernetes is now a widely adopted tool, with plenty of community support.

 However, Nomad offers its own take on workload orchestration.
 While Nomad comes with a flexible and simplified approach compared to Kubernetes, it offers more than just a straight alternative.